The History of Money for Kids is something every teen needs to know about. We are going to talk from bartering to banknotes and everything in between.

-By now, you’ve probably learned a lot about money, or at least you think you have.
+By now, you’ve probably learned a lot about the history of money for kids, or at least we think you have.

 Maybe your piggy bank is filled with coins you’ve been collecting for a long time, or you have a big stack of twenty-dollar bills that you’ve saved from holiday and birthday cards, or, hopefully, you’ve already got your own bank account that you’re using to learn important lessons about saving money.

 No matter how much you think you know about the history of money for kids(or anything, really), there is always more to learn.
 Even I’m still learning new things every day, because things constantly change.
 What fun would it be if it was always the same?
 That means we’d never have chocolate cookie dough ice cream.
 Plus, who said you couldn’t teach an old guy new tricks?

 You might not realize that money’s history and how we use money are pretty complex subjects.
 But, it doesn’t mean you have to know everything about it.
 We just want you to have a great reference point of where we’ve been, so you might be able to apply it to your circumstances today.
 We don’t build pyramids anymore, but we used aspects of its technology in modern engineering.

 In this post about the history of money for kids, we will explain the history of money so that everyone can understand it.

 Long ago (like, more than 5,000 years ago), no one had or used money.
 That might seem crazy to think about, but it’s true.
 Printing wasn’t a thing.
 Books and other manuscripts were copied by hand, so can you imagine how long it would take to copy a trillion dollars by hand?